-Armstrong Boulevard runs through the Beaty neighbourhood in north Milton.
+Armstrong Boulevard runs through the Beaty neighbourhood in north Milton, a part of the city shaped largely in the 2010s.

-Public elementary catchment draws to Irma Coulson Public School, a one-minute drive from the street; Robert Baldwin and Sam Sherratt are each five minutes away.
-Catholic students attend Our Lady of Fatima Catholic Elementary, six minutes by car.
-Secondary students in the public system route to Craig Kielburger Secondary School; Catholic secondary draws to St. Francis Xavier Catholic Secondary, also six minutes away.
-The concentration of elementary options within a short radius makes the street a practical fit for families with younger children.
+Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it walkable for families on the street's eastern end.
+Robert Baldwin and Sam Sherratt are each five minutes away, broadening the options for families who prefer a different program fit.
+Catholic elementary students attend Our Lady of Fatima, six minutes by car, while secondary students route to St. Francis Xavier Catholic Secondary School, also six minutes.
+The cluster of schools within a short radius gives families flexibility without long drives.

 Detached inventory on Armstrong Boulevard has seen 1 closed sales recently.
 Details below.